gokcehan/lf/CONTRIBUTING.md

 - Run `gen/doc.sh` to update the documentation (optional as it requires `docker`/`podman`, but appreciated)
 - Commit your changes and send a pull request

+Options should be defined in alphabetical order, but note that boolean options are defined first in `eval.go` as they require special handling.

 ## Adding a new builtin command

 Adding a new command usually requires the following steps: